-Healing simply means bringing more purpose, happiness, and healthy behaviors into your life, which, in my opinion, are beautiful things to begin right now, regardless of how much time we each have left to live. – Kelly Turner
+Healing simply means bringing more purpose, happiness, and healthy behaviors into your life, which, in my opinion, are beautiful things to begin right now, regardless of how much time we each have left to live. – Kelly Turner, Radical Remission

 Have you seen HEAL documentary?
-I highly recommend it if you haven’t yet (it’s available on Netflix).
-It features experts in the field and possibly an updated comprehensive studies on the subject of healing yourself naturally.
+I highly recommend it if you haven’t yet.
+It features experts in the field and possibly updated comprehensive studies on the subject of healing yourself naturally.

-One of which that piqued my interest is Kelly Turner’s research – Radical Remission, mainly because it focuses on cancer.
-Her mission to discovering what people do to overcome cancer strongly resonated with me.
+Among which piqued my interest is Kelly Turner’s research – Radical Remission, mainly because it focuses on cancer.
+Her mission to discover what people do to overcome cancer strongly resonated with me.

 As you may know my story, apart from my own healing journey, my father passed away from stomach cancer.
 Since then, it’s been my lifelong commitment to helping people with health challenges heal themselves so they can live to their fullest.
 And so I’m thanking you for being here, for reading this.

 Not surprisingly, Kelly’s work (when it was still a dissertation, yup!) has also been cited by Dr. Lissa Rankin on Mind Over Medicine.
 Now a book, Kelly shares what she learned from interviewing 50 alternative healers throughout the globe and over 100 cancer survivors, plus a thousand more cases of Radical Remission.

 She was able to identify around 75 different factors that led to their recovery.
 From them, she found that there are 9 common denominators.

 Ready for the big reveal?
 Here they are:

 - Taking control of your health

 - Using herbs and supplements